 A couple of years ago, I wrote about three basic blending methods.
 It was so popular that I expanded the content and published it as an ebook.

 Things continued to change though.
 New supports came onto the market, as well as new blending methods.

 So I’ve updated the blending content again.
-The Only Blending Methods You’ll Ever Need for Colored Pencils is my latest tutorial.
-It explains those three blending methods in more detail, as well as how and when to use them for the best results.
+Blending Colored Pencils Without Solvents is a downloadable tutorial.
+It explains non-solvent blending methods in more detail, as well as how and when to use them for the best results.

 You don’t have to discover basic colored pencil blending methods by trial and error.
 Get your copy of this new tutorial and start mastering blending today.